VK-VCS/Transfer_Learning/README.md

 # Transfer Learning

 ## Problem statement
+To Predict whether a handwritten digit is -
+\begin
-To Predict whether a handwritten digit is odd or even from the keras mnist dataset
+    \item odd or even from the keras mnist dataset
+    \item greater or less than 5
+\end
 ### Stage 1:
 Create a ANN model to recognize the handwritten digits